-The OPA2889 provides good distortion performance into a $200\Omega$ load on $\pm 5V$ supplies.
-Relative to alternative solutions, it provides exceptional performance into lighter loads and/or operating on a single +5V supply.
-Generally, until the fundamental signal reaches very high frequency or power levels, the 2nd-harmonic dominates the distortion with a negligible 3rd-harmonic component.
-Focusing then on the 2nd-harmonic, increasing the load impedance improves distortion directly.
-Remember that the total load includes the feedback network; in noninverting configuration (see Figure 50), this total is the sum of $R{\text{F}}$ + $R{\text{G}}$ , while in the inverting configuration it is just $R{\text{F}}$ .
-Also, providing an additional supply-decoupling capacitor (0.1μF) between the supply pins (for bipolar operation) improves the 2nd-order distortion slightly (3dB to Operating differentially also 2nd-harmonic distortion terms (see the plot on the front page).
+The OPA2890 provides good distortion performance into a $100\Omega$ load on $\pm 5V$ supplies.
+Relative to alternative solutions, it provides exceptional performance into lighter loads and/or operating on a single $\pm 5V$ supply.
+Generally, until the fundamental signal reaches very high frequency or power levels, the 2nd harmonic dominates the distortion with a negligible 3rd harmonic component.
+Focusing then on the 2nd harmonic, increasing the load impedance improves distortion directly.
+Remember that the total load includes the feedback network; in the noninverting configuration (see Figure 49), this value is the sum of $R_F$ + $R_G$ , while in the inverting configuration it is only $R_F$ .
+Also, providing an additional supply-decoupling capacitor $(0.1 \mu F)$ between the supply pins (for bipolar operation) improves the 2nd-order distortion slightly (3dB to 6dB).
+Operating differentially also lowers 2nd-harmonic distortion terms (see the plot on the front page).

 In most op amps, increasing the output voltage swing increases harmonic distortion directly.
-The output stage used in the OPA2889 actually holds the difference between fundamental power and the 2ndand 3rd-harmonic powers relatively constant with increasing output power until very large output swings are required ( > 4VPP).
-This result also shows up in the 2-tone, 3rd-order intermodulation spurious (IM3) response curves.
+The output stage used in the OPA2890 holds the difference between fundamental power and the 2nd- and 3rd-harmonic powers relatively constant increasing output power until very large output swings are required ( > 4VPP).
+This also shows up in the two-tone, 3rd-order intermodulation spurious (IM3) response curves.
 The 3rd-order spurious levels are extremely low at low output power levels.
 The output stage continues to hold them low even as the fundamental power reaches very high levels.
-As the Characteristics show, the spurious intermodulation powers do not increase as predicted by a traditional intercept model.
+As the Typical Characteristics show, the spurious intermodulation powers do not increase as predicted by a traditional intercept model.
 As the fundamental power level increases, the dynamic range does not decrease significantly.
-For two tones centered at 1MHz, with 4dBm/tone into a matched $50\Omega$ load (that is, 1VPP for each tone at the load, which requires 4VPP for the overall 2-tone envelope at the output pin), the Typical Characteristics show -73dBc difference between the test tone powers and the 3rd-order intermodulation spurious powers.
-This performance is exceptional for an amplifier with only 4.6mW of internal power dissipation.
+For two tones centered at 10MHz, with 4dBm/tone into a matched $50\Omega$ load (that is, 1VPP for each tone at the load, which requires 4VPP for the overall two-tone envelope at the output pin), the Typical Characteristics show a 38dBc difference between the test tone powers and the 3rd-order intermodulation spurious powers.
+This exceptional performance for all 22.5mW internal power dissipation parts improves further when operating at lower frequencies or powers.